Getting Started: Gathering Supplies

 Chins will not eat every scrap of hay so replenish and freshen their supply regularly (twice a day).
 Always have hay available in their cage!

 Buying Oxbow Western Timothy in 9 lb. boxes is more economical.

 Never run out of hay.
 It is essential to their good health and survival.

-If feeding Oxbow alfalfa based pellets, there is no need to give an adult chinchilla additional alfalfa (although it usually isn't harmful) as hay unless your chinchilla is less than a year old, pregnant or nursing or when recommended for a medical condition.
+If feeding Oxbow alfalfa based pellets, there is no need to give an adult chinchilla alfalfa hay (although it usually isn't harmful) unless your chinchilla is less than a year old, pregnant or nursing or when recommended for a medical condition.

 4” unglazed terra cotta orchid pot is a great holder.
 Other holder options include a wide variety of wooden hay bins made and available in our WebShop.
 I make mine (below) from 1/4 x 4 poplar.
 It takes about 28" to make one.